WWE News: Huge Update On Kevin Owens’ Backstage Relationship With WWE Officials

 Kevin Owens has been nothing short of spectacular on WWE programming since signing with the company, but 2016 was the year when “The Kevin Owens Show” was taken to the top of the WWE ladder.
 Finn Balor’s injury over the summer forced WWE officials to change their creative plans for Raw, but that was a golden opportunity for Owens to become the WWE Universal Champion, pick up the metaphorical ball, and run.

 He’s been one of WWE’s most consistent performers all year.
 His on-screen friendship and chemistry with Chris Jericho have made the pair one of WWE’s most entertaining duos.
 Owens has also been able to create a lot of prestige for the WWE Universal Championship in the wake of Finn Balor’s injury.
-Make no mistake; Kevin Owens is on top of the wrestling world, but his run on top of the WWE ladder has only just begun.
+Make no mistake.
+Kevin Owens is on top of the wrestling world, but his run on top of the WWE ladder has only just begun.

 The WWE Royal Rumble is less than a month away, and it’s expected to be one of the biggest WWE PPVs in history.
 Owens will defend the WWE Universal Championship against Roman Reigns at the event.
 It’s been reported Reigns will likely win the title at the PPV, but that remains to be seen.
 No matter what happens at the WWE Royal Rumble, Kevin Owens is a made man in WWE, and he has the full support of WWE officials.